Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 }
 ```

-Modify all these fields as necessary.
+Copy it to your `offer-slot.json` file and modify all the values as necessary.
 Since this is your offer, only you know the [pricing terms](/developers/fundamentals/orders#cost-and-pricing) and compute configuration your solution or data needs to run.

 Refer to the [`offers add-slot`](/developers/cli_commands/offers/slots/add-slot) command's documentation to learn more about these fields.